 We are the friends and family of Kimberley Benedyk Sandford of Naperville, Illinois who, after an inspiring eight year journey with a rare cancer, left us in March 2020.
 Our 100% volunteer run team now organizes blood drives year-round in her memory, including our big annual record-setting Mother’s Day Weekend drive and life-saving festival, held in Naperville, IL.
 We are not a typical charity as we do not try to raise money.
 We only try to raise awareness that the largest use of donated blood goes to cancer patients and to inspire blood donations in Kim’s memory!
 None of this would be possible without the generosity of hundreds of volunteers who donate their time and effort to make each event a success, as well as our generous Mother’s Day weekend event sponsors and prize donors!

-Looking Back: 6th Annual Blood Drive & Festival
+7th Annual APFK Blood Drive & Festival

-Our 6th annual event is Saturday, May 10 at Naperville North High School.
-The first appointment is 7:30 a.m. and the last one is at 3:30 p.m. with walk-ins welcome until 3:15 p.m.
-You can grab one of our over 1,300 blood donation appointment spots by CLICKING HERE.
-And you can sign up to volunteer by CLICKING HERE.
+Our 7th annual event is Saturday, May 9 at Naperville North High School.
+The first appointment is 7:30 a.m. and the last one is at 2:30 p.m. with walk-ins welcome until 2:15 p.m.
+You can grab one of our over 1,300 blood donation appointment spots by CLICKING HERE.And you can check back soon for our volunteer sign up!

 We can’t wait to see you and your friends and family this Mother’s Day Weekend for another amazing life-saving festival that is ALWAYS completely FREE, family-friendly, and open to ALL!
-We hope that you will make A Pint For Kim a part of your annual Mother’s Day Weekend traditions!
+We hope that you will make A Pint For Kim a part of your annual Mother’s Day Weekend traditions

 How "A Pint For Kim" Was Born